 Why Do Cats Like Vanilla Ice Cream?

 While cats can’t taste sweetness, they still love vanilla ice cream.
-They love any type of ice cream for that matter.
-This is because felines are attracted to the high carb and fat contents of dairy products, such as vanilla ice cream and whole milk.
+They love any type of ice cream because felines are attracted to the high-carb and fat contents of dairy products, such as vanilla ice cream and whole milk.